 Bad Boy Idler Bracket & Spring

 A loose idler bracket and spring can make your Bad Boy shake.
-The bracket and spring are both subject to wearing over time.
+The bracket and spring are both subject to wear over time.
 The hole in the bracket where the spring attaches can wear larger and the spring can become stretched.
-When this happens, your will experience a vibration.
+When this happens, you will experience a vibration.

 Replace a worn idler bracket or spring.
 Check the bearing and bushing in the engagement linkage and replace them if you find they are worn.

 Check your mower for small debris stuck in the mower’s components and in small crevices of the mower.

 When mowing the lawn, your Bad Boy mower kicks up the debris that can collect on your mower.
 Something as small as a wood chip can cause extreme vibration in your mower.